Alabama Sheriffs Personally Profit from Funds Allocated for Feeding People in Jail

 On Friday, the Southern Center for Human Rights and the Alabama Appleseed Center for Law and Justice filed a lawsuit against 49 sheriffs in Alabama.
 For more than 6 months, the sheriffs had been ignoring requests for copies of financial records showing how much money, if any, each had kept for their personal enrichment.
 Although a handful of sheriffs have responded — as they are obligated to, in compliance with Alabama’s open records law — 49 have flatly refused to comply, claiming instead that these documents are “personal.”

-While the total monetary amounts kept by sheriffs across the state is still unknown, what is known is that the amounts can be astronomically high: one sheriff who did respond reported that they kept more than $250,000 in “compensation” from food provisions in both 2016 and 2015.
-Another sheriff was held in contempt of a federal court last year after taking $160,000 from the jail food account, and then illegally investing it in a used car dealership.
-Keeping the money meant to feed inmates for personal use is relatively easy to do, thanks to another atypical clause of the state law: funds earmarked for jail food are deposited directly into sheriffs’ personal accounts, rather than government accounts.
+While the total monetary amounts kept by sheriffs across the state is still unclear, what is known is that the amounts can be astronomically high: one sheriff who did respond reported that they kept more than $250,000 in “compensation” from food provisions in both 2016 and 2015.
+Another sheriff was held in contempt of a federal court last year after taking $160,000 from the jail food account, and then investing it in a used car dealership.

 “The public has a right to know whether sheriffs are meeting the basic human needs of incarcerated people in their care, or are instead filling their personal coffers,” said Frank Knaack, the executive director of Alabama Appleseed.
 “The Alabama Public Records Law exists so that we can hold our government accountable.
 Unfortunately, a number of sheriffs have decided that our public records law does not apply to them.”